zarusz/SlimMessageBus/docs/provider_memory.md

 ## Introduction

-Memory transport provider can be used for internal communication (in the same process).
+The Memory transport provider can be used for internal communication within the same process.
 It is the simplest transport provider and does not require any external messaging infrastructure.

 > Since messages are passed in memory and never persisted, they will be lost if your app dies while consuming these messages.

-Good use case for in memory communication is to integrate your domain layer with other application layers via domain events.
+A fitting use case for in memory communication is to integrate your domain layer with other application layers via domain events.

-> The request-response has not yet been implemented for the SMB memory provider (#7).
+> The request-response has been implemented with completion of issue #7.

 ## Configuration